-Integration had been developed and laid out by Dan Siegel (2010).
+A model of mind integration has been developed and laid out by Dan Siegel (2010).
 Within this model, the functioning of the brain as well as its integration with emotions, triggers, and coping skills are all brought together.
-Siegel argues that by looking inward to what emotions, memories, or triggers are affecting a person helps facilitate problem solving skills that the individual already possesses (Siegel, 2010).
+Siegel argues that looking inward to what emotions, memories, or triggers are affecting a person helps facilitate problem solving skills that the individual already possesses (Siegel, 2010).
 Emotions, memories, or trauma from the past can produce the “brain stem reaction” of fight, flight or freeze.
 However, a “rewiring” of the brain is the process that is emphasized in order to access troubleshooting skills within the brain’s prefrontal cortex (Siegel, 2010).
 Once begun, this process lays the foundation for change to occur within the individual.

 Facilitating change within an individual can only take place with a proper understanding of the origin of the problems as well as a beginning fight to “rewire” the brain.
 Cognitive-behavior therapy begins to take over at this point in order to provide the practical and systemic processes necessary for change and integration of the individual.
 Emphasis will be centered on attacking the negative schemas, or belief systems, that an individual has which causes distress.
 Young, Klosko, & Weishaar (2003) developed schema therapy to specifically address the problem seen in cognitive-behavior therapy with chronic or hard to treat clients.
 In some clients, simple negative thought or behavior change can be beneficial.
-However, in many clients, entrenched negative beliefs are so powerful that only a targeted approach from schema therapy is effective (Young, Klosko, & Weishaar, 2003).
+However, in many clients, entrenched negative beliefs are so powerful that only a targeted approach like schema therapy is effective (Young, Klosko, & Weishaar, 2003).

 From a Biblical understanding, the spiritual element can be seen as well.
-We live in a fallen world with a real enemy who wants individuals trapped in their past and in their own schemas which are deeply embedded lies about themselves, others, and God.
+We live in a fallen world with a real enemy who wants individuals trapped in their past and in their own schemas which are deeply embedded lies about themselves, others, and God (Cite).
 Thus, the counseling process should be understood as a battlefield as well.
 As a counselor, you are facing not just the individual, couple, or family sitting across from you.
 You are also facing potential patterns of lies and soul devouring patterns that echo from Eden.
 Out of this theoretical framework, a plan for battle is laid out.
 The next step is drawing the lines, making a plan, and joining the clients in perhaps the hardest fight that they have ever had to face.

 Comprehensive Assessment

 Flying a plane with no checklist or going to battle with no armor are similar to counseling without proper assessment.
-Assessment is necessary to determine the development of the client, the schemas that need changed, as well as the support system around the client that can facilitate change.
+Assessment is necessary to determine the development of the client, the schemas that need to be changed, as well as the support system around the client that can facilitate change.
 Thus, proper and thorough assessment is critical in the preparation phase and leads to accurate case conceptualization.
 The DSM-V cross-cutting symptom measure assessment will be the primary method for assessment.
 Beyond this, each aspect of an individual will be assessed as well.

 Biological